Coneriys/apache4/docs/content/reference/dynamic-configuration/kubernetes-crd.md

 ---
-title: "Traefik Kubernetes CRD Documentation"
+title: "apache4 Kubernetes CRD Documentation"
-description: "Learn about the definitions, resources, and RBAC of dynamic configuration with Kubernetes CRD in Traefik Proxy.
+description: "Learn about the definitions, resources, and RBAC of dynamic configuration with Kubernetes CRD in apache4 Proxy.
 Read the technical documentation."
 ---

 # Kubernetes Configuration Reference